nubot-nudt/single_nubot_gazebo/README.md

 >  **Note:** Every time you open a new terminal, you have to do step 2.
 You can also write this command into the ~/.bashrc file so that you don't have to source it every time.

 Finally, the robot rotates and translates with trajectory planning.
 That is, the robot accelerates at constant acceleration and stays at constant speed when it reaches the maximum velocity.

+You could click the 'Edit->Reset World' from the menu (or press ctrl-shift-r) to reset the simulation world and the robot would do the basic motions again.

 ## Part III.
 Keyboad control robot movement
  1. In nubot_gazebo.cc, comment "nubot_auto_control();" and uncomment "nubot_be_control();" in function UpdateChild().